manticoresoftware/manticoresearch-php/docs/searchclass.md

 # Search

-This class allow performing search operations.
+This class allows you to perform search operations.

 ## Initiation